MIU-cz/rsschool-cv/cv.md

     </li>
     <li>CBDO - EBR-Group
     2019 - 2020<br>
-    Organization of congress and exhibition events
+    Organization of congress and exhibition events.
     Rental of exhibition space, organization of events, design, engineering and construction of exhibition space, catering
     </li>
     <li>CBDO - TEHPROM